Evaluating LLMs When They Do Not Know the Answer: Statistical Evaluation of Mathematical Reasoning via Comparative Signals: Method

-The structure of the EIF directly reflects the orthogonal decomposition of the tangent space (see Appendix~1): \begin{itemize} \item \textbf{Outcome regression ($\tau$):} The function $\tau(x, z)$ represents the expected correctness of the target LLM given the problem $x$ and observed auxiliary signals $z = (w_1, w_2, v)$. {It learns to predict whether the target model answers correctly by leveraging auxiliary data $z$.} This enables evaluation even when ground-truth labels $Y$ are unavailable, as the auxiliary signals provide informative proxies for the target model's performance. \item \textbf{Integrated regression ($m$):} The function $m(x)$ marginalizes over all possible auxiliary LLM generations.
-A key advantage of LLM evaluation is that we can query auxiliary models arbitrarily many times on the same problem $x$, allowing us to approximate $m(x)$ arbitrarily well via repeated Monte Carlo sampling as shown in Equation \eqref{eq: integrated regression}. \end{itemize} We would also like to note that the two terms $(\phi(Y,G) - \tau(X,Z))$ and $(m(X) - \theta)$ in Equation~\eqref{eq:eif} are orthogonal (the detailed derivation is deferred to Appendix~1.4).
-This orthogonality, combined with informative auxiliary signals, yields a strictly lower asymptotic variance than the naive estimator.
+The structure of the EIF directly reflects the orthogonal decomposition of the tangent space (see Appendix~\ref{app:proof_eif}): \begin{itemize} \item \textbf{Outcome regression ($\tau$):} The function $\tau(x, z)$ represents the expected correctness of the target LLM given the problem $x$ and observed auxiliary signals $z = (w_1, w_2, v)$. {It learns to predict whether the target model answers correctly by leveraging auxiliary data $z$.} This enables evaluation even when ground-truth labels $Y$ are unavailable, as the auxiliary signals provide informative proxies for the target model's performance. \item \textbf{Integrated regression ($m$):} The function $m(x)$ marginalizes over all possible auxiliary LLM generations.
+A key advantage of LLM evaluation is that we can query auxiliary models arbitrarily many times on the same problem $x$, allowing us to approximate $m(x)$ arbitrarily well via repeated Monte Carlo sampling as shown in Equation \eqref{eq: integrated regression}. \end{itemize}